Krokop/cv/index.md

 * enriching new sources;
 * writing modules for aggregating data;
 * providing infrastructure as a code methodology;
-* implementing CDC in postgres + Kakfa.
+* implementing CDC in postgres + Kafka.

 #### Python Team Lead